-Intermediate traffic incidents typically affect travel lanes for a time period of 30 minutes to 2 hours, and usually require traffic control on the scene to divert road users past the blockage.
+Intermediate traffic incidents are typically vehicle crashes, usually blocking travel lanes, and usually require traffic control on the scene to divert road users past the blockage.
 Full roadway closures might be needed for short periods during traffic incident clearance to allow traffic incident responders to accomplish their tasks.
+However, detours from the facility affected by the traffic incident to another facility are seldom implemented for intermediate incidents.